Felix Rosenqvist: Street circuits

-Rosenqvist is known to be a street circuit specialist having won in Grand Prix of St. Petersburg, Honda Indy Toronto, Grand Prix de Pau, Norisring and Macau Grand Prix twice, where he has started 7 times from the front row.
+Rosenqvist is known to be a street circuit specialist having won in Grand Prix of St. Petersburg, Honda Indy Toronto, Grand Prix de Pau, Norisring and Macau Grand Prix twice, where he has started seven times from the front row.

 Super Formula

 Rosenqvist raced in the Super Formula series for the 2017 season with Team LeMans.
 The same team that his manager Stefan Johansson raced with in Japanese F2 in 1981.

 Super GT

 Rosenqvist raced in the Super GT series for the 2018 season with Team LeMans, the same team he raced in the Super Formula series the year before.
 He replaced Andrea Caldarelli's position in the team.

 IndyCar Series

 Rosenqvist signed with Chip Ganassi Racing for the 2019 IndyCar Series.
 He went on to win Rookie of the Year honors after finishing sixth in the championship standings.

 In the 2020 season, Rosenqvist won his first IndyCar race at the REV Group Grand Prix at Road America.

 On 13 October 2020 it was announced Rosenqvist would leave the team and join Arrow McLaren SP in 2021, replacing Oliver Askew in the organization's No. 7 entry.

-On 12 June 2021, at the first of the Chevrolet Detroit Grand Prix weekend doubleheader, Rosenqvist suffered a significant crash on lap 28 as his #7 Arrow McLaren car experienced a stuck throttle and as a result, his car crashed hard into the wall.
+On 12 June 2021, at the first of the Chevrolet Detroit Grand Prix weekend doubleheader, Rosenqvist suffered a significant crash on lap 28 as his No. 7 Arrow McLaren car experienced a stuck throttle and as a result, his car crashed hard into the wall.
 He did not suffer any life-threatening injuries but was taken to a downtown Detroit hospital for further evaluation.
 Rosenqvist was released the following day from the hospital but was not cleared to participate in the second Detroit race nor the following round at Road America a week later.
 He was replaced in said races by Oliver Askew and Kevin Magnussen respectively, with Magnussen making his IndyCar debut.

 He stayed with McLaren for 2022, and picked up his first podium with the team at Toronto.
 It was announced in September that he would also be driving for the team in 2023.
+Rosenqvist picked up three pole positions on the season at Texas, the IMS Road Course, and Laguna Seca.
+However he was again unable to pick up a race win for Arrow McLaren, with his best finish on the season being second at Portland.

+On 5 September 2023, Meyer Shank Racing announced that Rosenqvist would drive the No. 60 Honda in a multi-year deal.
+In the early portion of the season Rosenqvist lead a significant uptick in performance at Meyer Shank Racing, starting near the front of the field at St. Petersburg and taking pole at Long Beach, the latter of which gave Meyer Shank Racing their first ever IndyCar pole position.